-1. Remember, mindfulness isn’t a relaxation exercise, it’s an attention exercise.
-If you do a session of mindfulness meditation and don’t feel more relaxed afterward than you did before, it’s ok!
+1. Remember that mindfulness meditation isn’t a relaxation exercise, it’s an attention exercise.
+It’s OK if you don’t feel more relaxed after a session of mindfulness meditation.
 Relaxation is sometimes a byproduct of meditation, but it is not the goal.

 2. When practicing mindfulness, try to maintain a nonjudgmental attitude toward whatever comes up in your mind.
-Remember: your job is just to observe what you’re experiencing, not to control or shape it.
+Your job is simply to observe what you’re experiencing—not to control or shape it.

-3. You don’t need to set aside half an hour of daily meditation to include mindfulness in your life!
-You can practice mindfulness for part of a walk down the street, or take a brief mindfulness break when you’re at your desk at work.
-The breathing space exercise is a nice way to include more brief moments of mindfulness in your day.
+3. If you don’t have a big chunk of time available for daily meditation, you can still be mindful throughout your day.
+Consider practicing mindfulness for part of a walk down the street or take a brief mindfulness break when you’re at your desk at work.
+The three-minute breathing space exercise is a simple way to include more moments of mindfulness during your day.

-4. If you’ve tried it before and feel like “it didn’t work,” that doesn’t mean it’s not for you.
-It likely means your expectations were too short-term.
-Mindfulness is a practice; it has its effect over time, often over weeks and months and years.
+4. If you’ve tried practicing mindfulness before and felt like it didn’t “work,” that doesn’t mean it’s not for you.
+Instead, it’s possible that you were expecting to see results too quickly.
+Mindfulness is a practice that has its effect over time—often over weeks, months, and years.

-5. If you meditate and feel like you can’t get control your thoughts… welcome to the club!
+5. If you meditate and feel like you can’t get control of your thoughts—welcome to the club!
 This experience is common and normal, and does not mean you aren’t good at meditating.
-This is what it’s like to meditate.
 “Successful” meditation does not involve eliminating thoughts.
-It involves cultivating an increased awareness and familiarity with our minds and the thoughts that present themselves to us endlessly.
-Our minds have an inherent tendency to wander; noticing that tendency in mindfulness practice is a good thing.
+It’s more about cultivating an increased awareness and familiarity with our minds and the thoughts that endlessly present themselves.
+Human minds have an inherent tendency to wander; becoming more aware of that tendency is one of the goals of practicing mindfulness.

-6. In your efforts to practice mindfulness, be gentle with yourself at all times.
+6. Throughout your efforts to practice mindfulness, try to be gentle with yourself at all times.
 You won’t get anywhere with the process if you don’t.

 7. Don’t believe everything you think!
 In your mindfulness practice, notice the difference between having a thought and believing that thought.

-8. Remember: the present moment is reality, and it’s good to have a healthy relationship with that reality.
-Mindfulness practice helps us take this healthy step.
+8. Remember that the present moment is reality; it’s good to have a healthy relationship with that reality.
+Mindfulness practice helps us take this important step.

-9. In mindfulness meditation, we essentially regard emotions and thoughts in the same way.
-They are passing phenomena to be observed as they come and go.
-And make no mistake: they all come and go.
-Consider thoughts and emotions as one would regard twigs or leaves floating down a stream as we sit safely nearby.
+9. In mindfulness meditation, we regard emotions and thoughts in essentially the same way: both are passing phenomena to be observed as they come and go.
+And make no mistake—they all come and go.
+Consider thoughts and emotions as if they’re twigs or leaves floating down a stream as we sit safely nearby.
 Try to simply notice them without passing judgement.

-If you’re looking for more substantial guidance, consider seeking out a mindfulness or meditation group near you, or check out the mindfulness page on this site.
+If you’re looking for more substantial guidance on this topic, consider seeking out a mindfulness or meditation group near you or check out this page that discusses mindfulness in more depth.